Jugadveer/Ai-103/README.md

 More detail in [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md).

+## Accounts

+Everyone signs in.
+A health record belongs to one person, so the app was not much use while it held a single anonymous pile of data that anyone opening the page could read.

+Passwords are hashed with scrypt from the standard library, which is deliberately slow and memory hard, with a fresh salt per password so one cracked hash tells you nothing about the next.
+The session is a signed cookie carrying only a user id and an expiry, marked httponly so page scripts cannot read it and samesite so another site cannot ride on it.
+Nothing about a password is stored, logged or sent anywhere.

+Every table carries the owner.
+Rather than trusting ourselves to remember that in each new query, `tests/test_isolation.py` reads every SQL string in the codebase and fails the build if one touches personal data without saying whose. `tests/test_auth.py` walks the route table and fails if any endpoint answers without a session.
+Both catch the mistake at the moment it is written rather than after someone sees the wrong person's numbers.

 ## Built with

 Python 3.11, FastAPI and Uvicorn.
-SQLite through the standard library, with no ORM.
+SQLite through the standard library with no ORM, or Postgres when `DATABASE_URL` is set: identical SQL, one small shim for the two things the dialects spell differently.
 The front end is plain HTML, CSS and JavaScript with no build step, which keeps every line readable.
 Tests are pytest.

 ### Azure services